matthewroy01/matthewroy01.github.io/index.md

 ### Boids Simulations in Phaser 3 and Godot

 * Tech Demo
-* Made with Phaser 3 and Godot
+* Made with Phaser 3 and Godot, respectively
-* Solo project
+* Team size: solo
 * May 2021

 Originally created with C# in Godot, I have also converted the code into Javascript/HTML/CSS with Phaser 3 and put it onto my portfolio site [here](https://matthewroy01.github.io/phaser_boids/).